Enabling greater user engagement and better communication

 The SWM portal is a primary channel in building its brand identity and communicating with customers.
 However, the old CMS had an unattractive customer interface and was difficult and time-consuming to work with.
 Magnolia enabled SWM to adopt a new marketing approach, with an attractive, easy-to-navigate site that reinforces its brand and messaging.
-Both developers and authors are impressed with Magnolia’s rich feature set, support for best practices, and overall ease of use, and training and administrative costs have plummeted.
+Both developers and authors are impressed with Magnolia’s rich feature set, support for best practices, and overall ease of use.
+Training and administrative costs have plummeted.

 Because it’s competing with private utilities, it’s important for SWM to be able to engage its customers.
 Building a strong brand identity and communicating effectively with customers were its first priorities.
 However, its old proprietary CMS was simply not up the challenge.

 It had obsolete layouts that were difficult to update, as well as being unattractive and intimidating to users.
 It was difficult to customize the system, and the software did not comply with current web standards.
 The site really failed to project the dynamic, progressive, customer-friendly image that SWM wanted it to.

 Making it easier to manage a growing web portal